Administration & Finance

 Secure Paper Shredding and Recycling

-SF State has a campus-wide contract with Citywide Fibers for secure paper disposal.
-All paper containing sensitive information must be discarded in the locked blue bins provided by Citywide Fibers and the bins must be placed in a staffed office or otherwise secured.
-The Citywide service should be used instead of personal office shredders wherever possible, as waste from personal shredders is not recycled.
+SF State has a campus-wide vendor contract for secure paper disposal.
+All paper containing sensitive information must be discarded in the locked blue bins.
+These bins must be placed in a staffed office or otherwise secured.
+This service should be used instead of personal office shredders wherever possible, as waste from personal shredders is not recycled.